Open-Technology-Foundation/bash_completions/README.md

 ## Integration with Symlink

-This tool is designed to work with the [symlink](https://github.com/Open-Technology-Foundation/symlink) utility:
+This tool is designed to work with the [symlink](https://github.com/Open-Technology-Foundation/symlink) utility.
+To use the `.symlink` facility for batch processing, you need the symlink program installed from https://github.com/Open-Technology-Foundation/symlink.

 1. Run `symlink --scan-symlink` to identify scripts needing symlinks
 2. Run `bash-completions symlink` to generate completions for all symlinked scripts